 work best to safely and effectively build your child's immunity against many serious illnesses.

 Vaccines contain antigens.
 An antigen is anything that causes the immune system to respond, like bacteria, viruses, chemicals, or pollen.
 The antigens in vaccines are proteins or sugars made from bacteria, or proteins made from viruses.
-It may be surprising, but today's vaccines actually have fewer antigens than the vaccines of the past.

 Safety of vaccines